 Understanding User Experience (UX) and how to improve it is a key skill for any modern developer.
 Unfortunately, many developers have a difficult time embracing UX due to its nebulous and design-focused nature.
 This course will give you a super-simple, crystal-clear understanding of UX and will teach you how to incrementally improve it by hacking your users' brains.
 In the end, you will have the knowledge necessary to make you a better developer, and make you much more valuable in this new age of user experience.

-Keith Harvey is a Senior Developer and UX Visionary for Hexagon PPM.
+Keith Harvey is a Software Architect and UX Visionary for Hexagon PPM.
 He has over 30 years experience designing and developing applications and architectures across many industries.
 Over the years, his love of making people happy and more productive has grown into a passion for creating great User Experiences (UX) across desktop, web, and mobile platforms.

 Introduction Good morning, good afternoon, and good evening to wherever you are in the world.
 My name is Keith Harvey, and this is Hacking the User Experience.
 If you're a developer and really want to understand what user experience is and how to take advantage of it, then this course is for you.
 It doesn't matter what platform you're on or how many years of experience you have.
 Everyone is welcome.
 The best news is that you don't have to be a designer or an artist.
 We're going to take a more focused tactical approach to UX.
 This is UX for Developers.
 We're going to have a lot of fun, so let's get started.